 "We’re basically trying to cut some of the red tape in getting veterans enrolled, getting them access to their educational benefits from the VA and reintegration from active-duty service to civilian life," Lawrence said.

-The Arizona center will be staffed by four full-time members, plus part-time staff as needed.
-The center will also provide work-study positions so that student veterans have the opportunity to work in office positions while attending school.
+The Arizona center will be staffed by four full-time members plus part-time staff as needed.
+The center will also provide work-study positions so that student veterans can work in office positions while attending school.

 This video reports on how colleges are supporting student veterans.